Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNode.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricNode** can remove nodes from specific node type
+Use **Remove-AzureRmServiceFabricNode** to remove nodes from a specific node type from a cluster.
+The removal proceeds only if it meets cluster health metrics.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Remove-AzureRmServiceFabricNode -ResourceGroupName myResourceGroup -ClusterName myCluster -NumberOfNodesToRemove 2	-NodeTypeName n1
+PS c:> Remove-AzureRmServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1' -Number 2
 ```

-This command will remove 2 nodes from the node type n1
+This command will remove 2 nodes from the node type nt1

 ## PARAMETERS